Imagine customers walk into your store and you had to convince them to buy your products without speaking or using words.

-Why is product content management one of the crucial cards in ecommerce sales?
+Why is product content auditing one of the crucial cards in ecommerce sales?

-According to a content analytics report by eMarketer, 83% of respondents agree that product images influence them to buy and 82% say that product descriptions play a crucial role in their buying decision.
-This research stands proof to convey the importance of product content and rich product content.
-With ecommerce selling your only chance is to use product content to persuade your customers’ buying decisions.
+According to a content analytics report by eMarketer, 83% of respondents agree that product images influence them to buy, and 82% say that product descriptions play a crucial role in their buying decisions.
+This research stands proof to convey the importance of product information and rich product content.
+With ecommerce selling, your only chance is to use product content to persuade your customers’ buying decisions.

-Speaking about conversion, you know that every piece of content on the product page is crucial in pushing customers down the sales funnel.
-To influence buyers you need rich product content.
-Hence, strong and enticing descriptions are important and you know that descriptions don’t stop with a few lines of product features.
+Speaking about conversion, you know that every content on the product page is crucial in pushing customers down the sales funnel.
+To influence buyers, you need rich product content.
+Hence, solid and enticing descriptions are essential, and you know that descriptions don’t stop with a few lines of product features.

 What is rich product content?

-Rich product content could be the product videos, user manuals, detailed descriptions, 360-degree product view, customer images, etc. Making such sources available for your audience gives them what they miss in online shopping – the visual, touch, and feel of the product and automatically drives them to buy from you.
+Rich product content could be product videos, user manuals, detailed descriptions, 360-degree product views, customer images, etc. Making such sources available for your audience gives them what they miss in online shopping – the product’s visual, touch, and feel and automatically drives them to buy from you.

-As an example to check if yours is on point, let us look into an Amazon product page.
+For example, to check if your product content is on point, let us look into an Amazon product page.

 1. Product title

-In the case of a desk lamp sold by one of Amazon’s sellers, the title uses important words such as desk lamp, table lamp, and office lamp, though it is plain to see.
+In the case of a desk lamp sold by one of Amazon’s sellers, the title uses essential words such as desk lamp, table lamp, and office lamp, though it is plain to see.
+Buyers use these search words while looking for items on ecommerce marketplaces and other digital shelves.

-You should make sure that you are using these in the title very close to the beginning to help your customers identify the items easily and boost your search visibility and rank better.
+Use relevant key phrases in the title very close to the beginning to help your customers identify the items quickly, boost your search visibility, and rank better.

 2. Product features